chainguard-dev/malcontent/README.md

-   --ignore-tags string        Rule tags to ignore (default: "false_positive,ignore") --include-data-files        Include files that are detected as non-program (binary or source) files --jobs int, -j int          Concurrently scan files within target scan paths (default: 12) --max-depth int             Maximum depth for archive extraction (-1 for unlimited) (default: 32) --max-files int             Maximum number of files to scan (-1 for unlimited) (default: 2097152) --min-file-level int        Obsoleted by --min-file-risk (default: -1) --min-file-risk string      Only show results for files which meet the given risk level (any, low, medium, high, critical) (default: "low")
+   --ignore-tags string        Rule tags to ignore (default: "false_positive,ignore") --include-data-files        Include files that are detected as non-program (binary or source) files --jobs int, -j int          Concurrently scan files within target scan paths (default: 12) --max-depth int             Maximum depth for archive extraction (0 or -1 for unlimited) (default: 32) --max-files int             Maximum number of files to scan (0 or -1 for unlimited) (default: 2097152) --max-image-size int        Maximum OCI image size in bytes (0 or -1 for unlimited) (default: 17179869184) --min-file-level int        Obsoleted by --min-file-risk (default: -1) --min-file-risk string      Only show results for files which meet the given risk level (any, low, medium, high, critical) (default: "low")
    --min-level int             Obsoleted by --min-risk (default: -1)